 One of the defining features of impact litigation is that broader policy goals drive the litigation.
 In some cases, these broader goals may conflict with the interests of an individual client.
 This possibility raises important ethical considerations that must be extensively examined and discussed with the client from the beginning of the litigation.
-In particular, Richard Wilson and Jennifer Rasmusen emphasize that if the litigation is unlikely to succeed but there are reasons to pursue it nonetheless, there are some critical questions that must be explored:
+In particular, Richard Wilson and Jennifer Rasmusen emphasize that if the litigation is unlikely to succeed but there are reasons to pursue it nonetheless, there are some critical questions that must be explored:428

-&lt;sup>428 Wilson and Rasmusen, Promoting Justice: A Practice Guide to Strategic Human Rights Lawyering, supra note 424, at 61-62; Child Rights Information Network, Children's Rights: A Guide to Strategic Litigation, supra note 426, at 8.
+426 Wilson and Rasmusen, Promoting Justice: A Practice Guide to Strategic Human Rights Lawyering, supra note 422, at 61-62; Child Rights Information Network, Children's Rights: A Guide to Strategic Litigation, supra note 424, at 8.

-&lt;sup>429 Wilson and Rasmusen, Promoting Justice: A Practice Guide to Strategic Human Rights Lawyering, supra note 424, at 62.
+427 Wilson and Rasmusen, Promoting Justice: A Practice Guide to Strategic Human Rights Lawyering, supra note 422, at 62.